neurobioinfo/Ensemblux/docs/Step1.md

     ├── reference.fa.fai
     └── reference.vcf
 ```
-**NOTE:** You will notice that the names of the input files have been standardized, it is important that the input files have the corresonding name for the Ensemblux pipeline to work properly.
+**NOTE:** You will notice that the names of the input files have been standardized, it is important that the input files have the corresonding name for the ensemblex pipeline to work properly.

- Upon placing the required files in the Ensemblux pipeline, we can proceed to Step 3 where we will demultiplex the pooled samples using Ensemblux's constituent genetic demultiplexing tools: [Genetic demultiplexing by consituent tools](Step2.md)
+ Upon placing the required files in the ensemblex pipeline, we can proceed to Step 3 where we will demultiplex the pooled samples using ensemblex's constituent genetic demultiplexing tools: [Genetic demultiplexing by consituent tools](Step2.md)
  - - - -

 ## Demultiplexing without prior genotype information